-When you think ‘homeowners insurance,’ easy-to-read probably doesn’t come to mind.
+When you think ‘home insurance,’ easy-to-read probably doesn’t come to mind.
 Most policies are confusing, with crazy words like hovercraft and pewterware.

 So if you’re asking, what does homeowners insurance cover, exactly? you’ve come to the right place.
 We’re here to answer the most common Q’s about homeowners insurance in plain English.

 - Dwelling coverage (your home’s structure) – ‘open perils’

-- Other structures coverage (your driveway, fence, shed, etc) – ‘open perils’
+- Other structures coverage (your driveway, fence, tool shed, etc) – ‘open perils’

 - Personal property (your stuff) – ‘named perils’